DevCicadaQ/CursorVIPFeedback/FAQ.md

 - **Linux:**
 `/usr/bin/chromiume`

-3. Make sure both applications run without errors
+3. Make sure both applications work without errors

-Without meeting these requirements, Cursor VIP may work incorrectly or fail to launch at all.
+Without meeting these requirements, Cursor VIP may work incorrectly or not launch at all.

 ## Your free trial has expired.

-Currently there is no direct solution to this situation.
-It is recommended to use claude-3.5-haiku as this provides a reliable workaround.
+There is currently no direct solution to this situation.

-## Too many free trial accounts used on this machine.
+## Too many trial accounts have been used on this device.

-Cursor VIP automatically resolves this issue without requiring any additional actions on your part.
+Cursor VIP automatically resolves this issue without requiring any additional action on your part.

 **Important:** Windows users must run the program with administrator privileges, otherwise the issue will not be resolved.

 ## What data does the application collect?

 To improve product quality, I collect a minimal set of technical data: number of application launches, operating system version, and system language.
-This information helps me better understand my audience, prioritize feature development, and create higher quality updates for specific user groups.
+This information helps me better understand my audience, prioritize feature development, and create better updates for specific user groups.
 I use all collected data exclusively to improve compatibility and product development.

-Collection of this basic technical data is a standard practice for software and does not require separate user consent because:
+Collection of this basic technical data is standard practice for software and does not require separate user consent because:
 - The data is anonymized and cannot identify a specific user
-- The collected information only relates to technical system characteristics
+- The collected information relates only to technical system characteristics
 - Collection is necessary to ensure application functionality and compatibility

 No personal data or confidential information is collected or shared with third parties.